mccallm/mnm_website/content/home/about.md

 # Biography

-Matthew McCall is an Assistant Professor at the University of Rochester Medical Center.
+Matthew McCall is an Associate Professor at the University of Rochester Medical Center.
 He is currently developing methods to estimate gene regulatory networks from gene perturbation experiments, to address within-subject heterogeneity in genomic tumor biomarkers, to preprocess and analyze genomic data, and to examine the effect of cellular composition on tissue-level gene expression.

 My complete curriculum vitae in pdf format is available {{% staticref "files/mccall_cv_ursmd_format.pdf" %}}here{{% /staticref %}}.